Racing1/solo/README.md

 # Flexpool SOLO (WIP)
 A lightweight portable self-hosted **SOLO** Ethereum Mining Pool.

-> WARNING: This project is currently under heavy development
+> WARNING: This project is no longer maintained due to no funding.

 # Screenshots
 Development preview: